 You may wonder if it’s possible to secure a rat-proof garden.
 This we have looked into and we have a post that offers ideas but generally explains what a struggle it is to keep rats out.
 You can see it at ‘Rat proof garden.
 Is it possible?’ to find out more.

 The only sure-fire way to tackle rats is either trapping or poisoning.
-If you aren’t happy about using poison then you are left with trapping.
+If you aren’t hap__py about using poison then you are left with trapping.
 Care has to be taken whichever system you use.
 Traps must be placed where no pets can get access and you must check them daily.
 There is a third way.
 If you know how to use a gun, then, shooting could be an option.
 We look at this option later in this post.